Dragon-Wonder/Experimental-Platformer-AI/README.md

 # Experimental Platformer AI

-(Check out the gh-pages of this project by going to [http://dragon-wonder.github.io/Experimental-Platformer-AI/])
+(Check out the gh-pages of this project by going (here)[http://dragon-wonder.github.io/Experimental-Platformer-AI/] )

 ## Introduction